RISKS + SIDE EFFECTS

 Below you can learn about the risks and side effects of BREO ELLIPTA.
 This, however, is not all the safety information and does not replace your talking to your healthcare professional about your medical condition or treatment.
-Please see the complete Prescribing Information, including Boxed Warning and Medication Guide, for BREO ELLIPTA for more information, or ask your healthcare provider or pharmacist.
+Please see the complete Prescribing Information, including Patient Information, for BREO ELLIPTA for more information, or ask your healthcare provider or pharmacist.

 What should I tell my healthcare provider before using BREO ELLIPTA?